 Food & snacks may be stored in your child’s bin (located above the counter).
 The teachers will let you know when you may need to replenish the supply.
 Unopened jars of baby food may be kept in this bin as well.
 All other food items such as bottles of formula/milk, cups of juice, and food for breakfast & lunch should be brought in daily.

-Diapers, wipes, ointment/powder, and other diapering items can be brought in bulk and stored in the cupboards under our counter.
+Diapers, wipes, ointment, and other diapering items can be brought in bulk and stored in the cupboards under our counter.
 We will let you know when our supply is getting low.
-(You will be asked to sign a permission slip that allows us to apply ointments and powder.)
+(You will be asked to sign a permission slip that allows us to apply ointments.)

 Extra clothes should be kept in your child’s cubby.
 Please remember socks!
 Babies grow quickly, so we will let you know when to replace these items.
 They should also be checked periodically to assure that they are appropriate for the season.
 It is also a good idea to provide sunscreen (6 months and up) and/or protective clothing for when we go outside.

-Bedding for the crib should include a crib sheet and a receiving blanket.
+Bedding for the crib should include a crib sheet and sleep sack.
 An extra set should be kept in your child’s cubby in case the bedding gets soiled.
 Bedding will be sent home at the end of the week for laundering, and when it is soiled.
-You may also send in a mobile, music box, or other attachable crib toy if you wish.
-Any other personal item from home (stuffed animal, pacifier, etc.) that is age appropriate will be kept inside the crib as well.
+Any other personal item from home (stuffed animal, pacifier, etc.) will be kept in your child’s cubby when not in use.

 We have an open door policy here at Tender Years.
 You are welcome to come in and visit your baby any time you would like.
 We do ask that you be considerate of the other babies in the room that may be sleeping, or startle easily.
 Please turn off cell phones, and keep your voice low.
 Also, please remember to place your purse or other personal items out of the reach of curious little hands!
 In addition, we also have a shoe-free nursery to help provide the cleanest possible environment for infants who spend a good bit of time exploring on the floor!